 Remote Testing With Assistiv Labs

 Assistiv Labs is the only online service that remotely connects you to real screen readers and other assistive technologies, through any modern web browser.
-JAWS is available on the Company plan and requires that you bring your own JAWS license.
+JAWS is available on select plans and requires that you bring your own JAWS license.

 With Assistiv Labs, all keyboard shortcuts are remapped and you can test any website you can access from your Mac, including those behind VPNs.
 Start a free trial of another screen reader, like NVDA, or contact us to schedule a demo.

 Apple Bootcamp, which allows you to install Windows directly onto your Mac, is a great solution to try out JAWS if you care a lot about performance.